-What is Body Mass Index (BMI)?
+What Is Body Mass Index (BMI)?

-How is Body Mass Index Calculated?
+How Is Body Mass Index Calculated?

 Body mass index (BMI) is a measure calculated by dividing weight by the square of height.
 The BMI calculation formula can provide an approximate value about obesity risk.